octokit/source-generator/docs/DESIGN.md

 ![core changes flow](./resources/core-changes-flow.png)

 _These changes represent the "core" aspects of each SDK.
-These resources consist of middleware, authentication, request and client factories, and other code that is not generated using kiota.
-Often, this source is handwritten once, coverted to the individual languages, and then propagated when generating the SDKs for a given GitHub platform._
+These resources consist of middleware, authentication, request and client factories, and other code that is not generated using Kiota.
+Often, this source is handwritten once, copied to the individual languages' and platforms' staging directories, and then propagated when generating the SDKs for a given GitHub platform._

 ### Process flow for changes/additions to SDK client/core
 1. Feature is added to all language versions of the SDK in the generator